The making of hand planes for woodworking.

 David Barron – Krenov style wooden planes.
 No longer makers full time, although does some small batches.

-Thomas Flinn & Co. – based in Sheffield.
-There are three skilled craftspeople in the plane department, but this is geared to industrial, factory-style production.
+Thomas Flinn & Co, Sheffield – there are three skilled craftspeople in the plane department, but this is geared to industrial, factory-style production.

-Two makers who have recently given up the craft
+Karl Holtey and bill carter have recently given up the craft.

 Status: 30 years ago plane making was nearing extinction but since then there has been more interest in the craft, helped by the internet and a resurgence in the interest of use for hand tools.

-Total number of craftspeople: There are two professional planemakers, approximately another five or so hobby makers who are capable of practising the craft but do it occasionally for fun in their spare time rather than professionally, plus three plane makers at Thomas Flinn & Co. which took over the Clifton brand, although they are geared towards industrial factory production.
-The internet has been great at encouraging hobby makers, and knowledge is gladly shared and published to help people make planes.
+Total number of craftspeople: There are two full-time plane makers plus three plane makers at Thomas Flinn & Co which took over the Clifton brand, although they are geared towards industrial factory production.
+There are also approximately another five or so hobby makers who are capable of practising the craft but do it occasionally for fun in their spare time rather than professionally, The internet has been great at encouraging hobby makers, and knowledge is gladly shared and published to help people make planes.